ryantoddgarza/ryantoddgarza/src/pages/posts/the-ashtanga-of-patanjali/index.md

 banner: 'images/yoga-0455.jpg'
 ---

-_Article awaiting completion.
-Hope you enjoy what's here.
-Check back soon._

 The _Yoga Sūtras of Patañjali_ are a condensed and systematic exposition of the essential philosophy and technique of Yoga in 196 _sūtras_ (aphorisms).
-Because the text is inherently cryptic it requires a great deal of unpacking and interpretation and has therefore not been recommended by my teacher as a guide but rather an exercise in gaining familiarity with Yogic terms so that as certain experiences unfold, there is some context for what is occurring.
+Because the text is inherently cryptic, it requires a great deal of unpacking and interpretation.
+It has therefore been recommended by my teacher Noah Williams not as a guide but as a resource for gaining familiarity with Yogic terms so that as certain experiences unfold, there is some context for what is occurring.

-The _Sūtras_ begin with a succinct definition of Yoga in no more than four terms – _yogaś-citta-vṛtti-nirodhaḥ_.
+The _Sūtras_ begin with a succinct definition of Yoga in no more than four terms — _yogaś-citta-vṛtti-nirodhaḥ_.
 The remaining one hundred ninety-four sutras are an explication of this declaration.
-Patañjali goes on to describe Eight Limbs (aṣṭāṅga) – Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi – and Three Paths (trimārga) – Karma, Jnana, and Bhakti.
+Patañjali goes on to describe _aṣṭāṅga_ (Eight Limbs) — _yama_, _niyama_, _asana_, _pranayama_, _pratyahara_, _dharana_, _dhyana_, and _samadhi_ — and _trimārga_ (Three Paths) — _karma_, _jnana_, and _bhakti_.

 ### Yogas Chitta Vritti Nirodhah

 > Yoga is the suppression of the modifications of the mind.[^1]

-योगश्चित्तवृत्तिनिरोधः ॥२॥ <br>
-_yogaścittavṛttinirodhaḥ_ ॥2॥
+<p class="sk-pre sk-dev">योगश्चित्तवृत्तिनिरोधः ॥२॥</p>

+<p class="sk-pre sk-rom">yogaścittavṛttinirodhaḥ ॥2॥</p>

 **_yoga_** derived from _yuj_ - To contemplate.
-Both a state and a mental process not of joining but of liberating one from attachment to the worldly (_puruṣa_ from _prakṛti_).
+Both a state and a mental process not of joining but of liberating the absolute from the worldly or _puruṣa_ from _prakṛti_.

 - yuj युज् - Concentration of the mind, in cessation of the modification of the thinking principle. (_yujir samādhau_ not _yujir yoge_).[^2] [^3]
 - samādhau समाधौ - in the controlled mind.